Spread across an expansive natural landscape in Tochigi Prefecture, Nikko is a testament to one of the most important figures in Japan's history

 Take in the splendor of Kunozan Toshogu Shrine

-In a true display of Ieyasu Tokugawa's importance, as many as 127,000 craftsmen were involved in constructing the shrine memorializing him using the highest level of technology available at the time.
+In a true display of Tokugawa Ieyasu's importance, as many as 127,000 craftsmen were involved in constructing the shrine memorializing him using the highest level of technology available at the time.
 The complex is made up of over a dozen structures, including a five-story pagoda, Honjido Hall, and the brilliantly colored Yomeimon Gate.
 Of particular note are the numerous carvings found throughout the complex.
 Look for a sleeping cat, three monkeys striking "see no evil, hear no evil, and speak no evil" poses, and a strangely shaped elephant—carved purely from imagination.
 These are Kunozan Toshogu Shrine's most famous carvings.

 Explore a network of temple buildings nestled in the mountains